astorDev/nist/observe/examples/el-shippy/article.md

     - index: "docker-logs"
 ```

-Which produces logs looking something like this:
+This setup produces logs looking something like this:

 ```json
 {